open-pioneer/trails-openlayers-base-packages/src/packages/toc/README.md

 This package provides a UI component that displays the map content to the user and allows them to control it.

+Unavailable operational layers are marked with an icon and will be deactivated for selection.
+If a layer was configured as initially visible, it remains visible.

 ## Usage

 To integrate the TOC (table of contents) in your app, insert the following snippet and reference a map ID: